dstien/stunpack/README.md

 * `BUILDDIR`: Place output files in external directory
 * `EXESUFFIX`: Defaults to `.exe` if a Windows or DOS compiler is detected
 * `INSTALLDIR`: Defaults to `/usr/local/bin` for `make install`

+## Library

+The code for handling the compression formats is separated from the command line utility in a static library located in `src/lib`.
+The header file is `include/stunpack.h`.

 ## Additional documentation